 Current ruling states businesses can opt for straws and utensils made from more environmentally friendly materials such as paper, steel and bamboo.
+Adopting reusable straws is now the way to go; even in the home, consumers are looking to buy metal straw sets to reduce the amount of plastic they throw away.
 Still, the city suggests that businesses provide those only upon request, reports CNN.
 Violators will be subject to a $250 fine.

 Other cities, such as Miami Beach, Florida; Monmouth Beach, New Jersey, and several municipalities in California including Oakland and Berkeley, have all banned the use of disposable plastic straws, but not utensils.
 New York City introduced legislation to ban plastic straws in May.